stefanwalther/qrs/README.md

 ## License

-Copyright © 2015 Stefan Walther
+Copyright © 2016 Stefan Walther
 Released under the MIT license.

 ***

-_This file was generated by [verb-cli](https://github.com/assemble/verb-cli) on November 24, 2015._
+_This file was generated by [verb-cli](https://github.com/assemble/verb-cli) on February 29, 2016._